jihunhwang/jihunhwang.github.io/_posts/2023-10-30-SpookyCTF_2023_writeup.md

 <p>It was <code>bomb.py</code> that was executed at 14:55.
 Hence, <b>flag: <code>NICC{bomb.py_14:55}</code></b> as desired.</p>

-<p>As author kind of admitted in the Discord server, I think this challenge could be guessy for those who have never heard of fork bomb before (or never played COD before---there is no such thing called fork bomb in COD).</p>
+<p>As the author of this chall kind of admitted in the Discord server, I think this challenge could be guessy for those who have never heard of fork bomb before (or never played COD before---there is no such thing called fork bomb in COD).</p>

 </font>